openebs-archive/api/design/cstor/v1/pool_expansion_by_expanding_disk.md

 #### Work Flow

-- User/Admin will set the value of IsBlockDeviceExpanded on CSPC to true to expand the cstor pool which was on top of blockdevice.
-- Once User/Admin updates the value CSPC controller will get update event.
-As part of event processing CSPC controller will identify which  CSPI needs to be updated and it will update CSPI with updated information.
-- When CSPI is updated CSPI controller will get update event and verifies which disk was expanded and performs Pool Expansion Steps only if IsBlockDeviceExpanded holds true and capacity of on blockdevice CR is greater than capacity on CStorPoolInstanceBlockDevice[What if only one blockdevice got expanded in case of raid/mirror configuration?
-Pool expansion operation will be triggered but there won't be any expansion on pool].
+- User/Admin will make sure the expanded size should reflect on corresponding blockdevice CR.
+- During CSPI reconciliation cstor-pool-mgmt verifies whether the disk was expanded or not by comparing the capacity of CStorPoolInstanceBlockDevice with BlockDevice if there is considerable change in the capacity then cstor-pool-mgmt will trigger pool expansion steps.

 NOTE: Pool will be expanded only if all the blockdevices in raidgroup were expanded in case of mirror/raid configuration.
 If it is stripe configuration expanding one blockdevice will expand the pool.